ZURVY

 Does ZURVY pay dividends?

-Yes — Zurich Insurance Group AG pays a dividend.
+Yes — Zurich Insurance Group Ltd pays a dividend.

 Zurich Insurance Group pays a regular dividend, a practice common among large, established European insurers.
 The company's mature business model and consistent cash generation support ongoing distributions to shareholders.
 Income-oriented investors often consider ZURVY for its dividend track record within the financial services sector.